Burrata Salad

 This post may contain affiliate links.
 Please read our disclosure policy.

-burrata salad in a large white serving dish drizzled with balsamic vinaigrette
+burrata salad on in a serving dish with balsamic vinaigrette dressing

 One of my most sincere culinary obsession is burrata cheese.
 I seriously can’t get enough of it.
 When we go out to eat, if there is a menu item with the word “burrata” in the title, it’s basically guaranteed that I will order it.
-So, I decided to create this delicious burrata salad!
+So, I created this recipe for the best burrata salad.

-I make this recipe all the time, especially when we have guests over for dinner.
-It’s an unforgettable combination of ingredients far above and beyond an ordinary salad.
+I make this recipe at least weekly in the summer.
+It’s an unforgettable combination of ingredients far above and beyond an ordinary salad – making it perfect for entertaining and serving to guests!

-Like I said above, since burrata is such a special cheese, I think it deserves an extra special salad.
+Since burrata is such a special cheese, it’s only fitting to serve it on top of an extraordinary salad.
 That’s why we make both the croutons and dressing from scratch for this burrata salad recipe.
-However, if you’d like to purchase store-bought varieties you can still make a delicious salad (more on this later).
-Let’s get started.

 Make the Homemade Croutons

-If you’ve never made homemade croutons, you’re seriously missing out!
 These homemade croutons transform this burrata salad from good to great.
-They’re also easy to make and only take 15 minutes to whip up from start to finish!
+They’re also easy to make in 15 minutes.

-Bake for 10 minutes, stirring once halfway through.
-You may need to adjust baking time depending on your oven and your preferences (super crunchy or slightly soft).
+Bake for 8 to 10 minutes, stirring once halfway through.
+You may need to adjust baking time depending on your oven and your preferences (very crunchy or slightly soft).

-This will make more croutons than is necessary for this burrata salad recipe, however you can serve extras on the side or store them in an airtight container for another salad on a different day.
+This might make more croutons than necessary for this burrata salad recipe, however you can serve extras on the side or store them in an airtight container for another salad on a different day.
+I like to be sure to have plenty in case guests want a lot of croutons.

 Arrange the greens on a large serving platter or in a large salad bowl.
 I personally prefer a shallow serving bowl for this burrata salad so that every serving has a little bit of everything (cheese, croutons, tomatoes, etc.).
 I used a noodle bowl from crate and barrel but they no longer sell it – I love this one though.

 Place the burrata cheese evenly on top of the bed of greens & tomatoes.
-Make sure that the burrata cheese is evenly spaced out when it’s cut open to serve!
-Add croutons around the cheese, and save the rest to serve on the side in case anyone would like a double dose of homemade croutons!
+Make sure that the burrata cheese is evenly spaced out when it’s cut open to serve.

-Now it’s time to drizzle the dressing on top of all this deliciousness!
-You can also choose to serve the dressing on the side if you think your guests would prefer it!
+Next, evenly drizzle the dressing over the entire salad.
+Or, you can serve the dressing on the side if you think your guests would prefer it.

 Sprinkle some chopped fresh basil on top and serve up this burrata salad!
 Serve any extra croutons and dressing on the side so your guests can adjust their portions to their individual tastes!
 I love this wooden serving set (and it’s only $10)!